-Heterodox Academy is a non-profit alliance of professors from across the political spectrum who agree with Mill that "he who knows only his own side of the case, knows little of that."
-We advocate for increased viewpoint diversity in higher education.
-We offer tools and ideas that help universities create the vibrant cultures of debate that Mill thought were essential for the pursuit of truth.
+Heterodox Academy is a non-partisan collaborative of professors, administrators, and graduate students committed to enhancing the quality and impact of research-and improving education-by promoting open inquiry, viewpoint diversity, and constructive disagreement in institutions of higher learning.
+We offer tools and ideas that help colleges and universities create the vibrant cultures of discourse that Mill thought were essential for the pursuit of truth.

-Please visit us at: Heterodox Academy.org
+Please visit us at: HeterodoxAcademy.org